 Just so you know, the water you use in your home goes into the septic tank.
 So, the more water you use, the quicker it will fill up.
 The following are ways you can become more efficient with water usage.

 - Efficiency showerheads and faucet aerators.
 A faucet aerator like this one can help regulate how much water flows out.
 That way, you can ensure you’re not using more water than you need, hence filling up the septic tank faster.
-Efficient showerheads too serve the same purpose of managing water usage.
+Efficient showerheads like this one too serve the same purpose of managing water usage.

 - High-efficiency toilets.
 Toilets these days have reservoirs that hold less water than they used to.
 Their flushing technique is more efficient so they don’t need too much water to serve their purpose.
 We hope those are the types you have installed.